almoutasema/iths-komplettering/README.md

 - [ ] Reference the Presentations (especially "Föreläsning 3") on "ITHS Distans kursum" go get started with agile project management, Scrum and Trello.

 **Scrum Board**
-Pretend we are mid-sprint during the second sprint iteration of our scrum project.
-Use the Epic (at least one) and User Stories (at least two) and add the to you Trello Scrum board (use the powerup GitHub integration option OR recreate them using complete Trello cards).
+Imagine we are mid-sprint during the second sprint iteration of our scrum project.
+Use the Epic (at least one) and User Stories (at least two) and add the to you Trello Scrum board (use the powerup GitHub integration option **OR** recreate them using complete Trello cards).
-Put at least one of your User stories in the Done state (List in Trello)
+Put at least one of your User stories in the Done state (List in Trello), remember to assign Story Points (tip, use the powerup).
+Create additional cards and use your remaining Stories/tasks to distribute across the board's workflow states as if we were mid-sprint during the second sprint event.
+Reference the study material and ask me for feedback during your scheduled coaching sessions (tuesdays).
+Best of luck to you! 🥳